Last updated on 2026-05-22

 Featured Experiences

-- Simulated field investigations to develop investigative skills.
+- Simulated field investigations to apply classroom knowledge in practical settings.

-- Opportunities for ride-alongs with professionals in the field.
+- Opportunities for ride-alongs with enforcement officers to gain firsthand experience.

 Career Options